EdDataScienceEES/tutorial-nicolelikesharks/index.md

 #### Check out our <a href="https://ourcodingclub.github.io/links/" target="_blank">Useful links</a> page where you can find loads of guides and cheatsheets.

-#### If you have any questions about completing this tutorial, please contact me at s1761850@ed.ac.uk
+#### If you have any questions about completing this tutorial, please contact me at s1761850@ed.ac.uk.

-#### <a href="https://forms.gle/qs2PfDDbhuU8gb778" target="_blank"> Please fill out this survey if you have time, I would love to hear your feedback on the tutorial.
+####  Please fill out this [survey](https://forms.gle/qs2PfDDbhuU8gb778) if you have time, I would love to hear your feedback on the tutorial.
 The feedback collected will be used to improve future tutorials, so feel free to share your experience! </a>

 <ul class="social-icons">
 	<li>
 		<h3>
-			<a href="https://twitter.com/our_codingclub" target="_blank">&nbsp;Follow our coding adventures on Twitter! <i class="fa fa-twitter"></i></a>
+			<a href="https://twitter.com/our_codingclub" target="_blank">&nbsp; Want to keep up with all our activities?
+Follow our coding adventures on Twitter! <i class="fa fa-twitter"></i></a>
 		</h3>
 	</li>
 </ul>